Belgian Quidditch Federation: History

 Belgian Quidditch Federation began in 2012 as a Facebook page, Belgium Muggle Quidditch.
 In 2013, Belgium saw the foundation of its two inaugural teams: Antwerp Quidditch Club and Brussels Qwaffles.
-Soon the first couple tournaments came to Belgium: Brussels Muscles, an international tournament and European Quidditch Cup 2014, the regional qualifier tournament for 2014 IQA World Cup.
+Soon the first couple tournaments came to Belgium: Brussels Muscles, an international tournament and European Quidditch Cup 2014, the regional qualifier tournament for 2014 IQA (Club) World Cup.

 Following its major events, BQF became a major force in the IQA's transition into a sports federation.
-With the IQA's release, Belgium as a member of Quidditch Europe was granted one delegate within the IQA Congress alongside the Netherlands' one as well representing the needs of the Benelux.
+With the IQA's release, Belgium as a member of Quidditch Europe was granted one delegate within the IQA Congress alongside the Netherlands' one.
 Moreover, BQF sent its national team, the Belgian Gryffins to the flagship tournament of the IQA: Global Games 2014.
-In 2015, Belgian Gryffins participated in the European Games in Sarteano, Italy.
+In 2015, Belgian Gryffins participated in the IQA European Games in Sarteano, Italy.
 In 2016, Belgian Gryffins competed in IQA World Cup 2016 in Frankfurt.
 The year after, the team participated in 2017 European Games in Oslo.
-In 2018, Belgian Gryffins will compete at IQA World Cup 2018, Firenze.
+In 2018, Belgian Gryffins competed at IQA World Cup 2018, Firenze, gaining their first major medal at an international event.

 Not too long after the founding of the two first clubs, several clubs started to grow within Belgium.
-Belgium is currently an official home to seven clubs, ten teams and several unofficial clubs.
-Aside from personal growth, Belgium has grown as strong quidditch country, being home to the 2016 European Champion and 2018 European Silver medalist.
+Belgium currently has several team.
+Aside from personal growth, Belgium has grown as strong quidditch country, being home to the 4 time European Club Champion Antwerp Quadball Club.

-Structure

-The Federation's organisational structure features the Executive Board as the heart of the non-profit.
-The General Assembly, a collection of the teams' presidents, vice-presidents and team managers, oversees the Executive Board.
-When important decisions have to be made, every team of the General Assembly gets one vote.
-That way Belgian Quidditch Federation keeps their decision making process democratic.

-Executive Board

-The Executive Board currently exists out of six members.
-The Executive board maintains the day to day supervision of Belgian Quidditch Federation.